Prashant-Tiwari26/Signature-Verification-using-Siamese-Neural-Network/README.md

 ## Overview

-This project is an implementation of an improved version of the model SigNet given in the paper:
+This project is an implementation of an smaller model that is inspired from model SigNet given in the paper:
 [*Dey, S., Dutta, A., Toledo, J. I., Ghosh, S. K., Lladós, J., & Pal, U. (2017).
 Signet: Convolutional siamese network for writer independent offline signature verification. arXiv preprint arXiv:1707.02131.*](https://arxiv.org/pdf/1707.02131.pdf) It uses siamese neural network structure with two parallel CNNs to verify if a signature is a forgery or not.

 ## Table of Contents